 Connect with your fellow students on whatever platforms they’re using, whether it’s LinkedIn or Instagram.
 Or even just stay in touch the old-fashioned way - via email or phone.

 6. Attend an online careers fair

-In an online careers fair in Melbourne, virtual students experienced a simulated exhibition hall, complete with a helpdesk, a networking lounge, live chat and webinars between employers, students and graduates.
+Back in 2015, the city of Melbourne hosted a virtual job fair – long before health regulations dictated the need for such things.
+During this online careers fair, virtual students experienced a?simulated exhibition hall, complete with a helpdesk, a networking lounge, live chat and webinars between employers, students and graduates.

 Get a Free Course Guide